matomo-org/matomo-log-analytics/README.md

 ### And that's all !

-***This documentation is a community effort, feel free to suggest any change via Github Pull request.***
+***This documentation is a community effort, we welcome your pull requests to [improve this documentation](https://github.com/piwik/piwik-log-analytics/edit/master/README.md).***